Curious about dynamic search ads?

-Another big one is that dynamic search ads have a higher chance to show for less relevant traffic.
+Another big one is that DSAs have a higher chance to show for less relevant traffic.
 Even Google isn’t perfect, and comes with the risk of matching phrases from your site to irrelevant searches.

 And finally, allowing Google to run dynamic search ads means relinquishing a lot of control over your ads.
 You aren’t choosing the searches they show for or the text your headline displays – Google is.

 In the end, the best way to know if these work for you (and if you can handle the lack of control) is to give it a try.
 Test an ad group or two, and if you find Google isn’t behaving as you want it to, you can tweak and try again or cut your losses.

 Here’s a few ways to make sure you get the most out of your ads: